The Renewable Energy Law Review: South Africa

 Renewable energy project development

-A large percentage of the project financing activity for renewable energy projects has occurred within the framework of REIPPPP and the Small Projects Independent Power Producers Procurement Programme.
-While the project finance structure that has been adopted to date follows international norms, there are a number of unique features imposed on sponsors under REIPPPP, including localisation requirements that cover the development of specific categories of people, enterprises and communities or economic sectors.
+A large percentage of the project financing activity for renewable energy projects has occurred within the framework of the REIPPPP and the Small Projects IPP Procurement Programme.
+While the project finance structure that has been adopted to date follows international norms, there are a number of unique features imposed on sponsors under the REIPPPP, including localisation requirements that cover the development of specific categories of people, enterprises and communities or economic sectors.
 The following broad categories are covered:

 - job creation;